coronalabs/corona-docs/markdown/tutorial/events/continuousActions/index.markdown

 ## Conclusion

-Hopefully, this tutorial has provided a foundation for handling continuous actions in Corona.
+Hopefully, this tutorial has provided a foundation for handling continuous actions in CORONA_CORE_PRODUCT.
 This practice may apply to many scenarios beyond those presented and you'll find that, with a little creativity, the sky is the limit!